Pelvic Organ Prolapse Specialist in Akron

 Request a Pelvic Organ Treatment Consultation Today

 Dr. Costas Apostolis is a leader in the diagnosis and treatment of pelvic organ prolapse.
 During your consultation, he will take the time to thoroughly explain your treatment options and answer any questions you may have.
-Call (330) 953-3414 to request an appointment at our urogynecology office in Fairlawn or Poland, OH today!
+Call (330) 953-3414 to request an appointment at our urogynecology clinic in Fairlawn or Poland, OH today!